How to Create Backfillable Qualitative Questions

 Introduction

 Backfillable Qualitative Questions (QQs) allow you to use AI to analyze historical ticket conversations at scale.
-Instead of manually reviewing thousands of tickets, you can define a question — such as "Was the customer satisfied with the resolution?" or "Did the agent follow the greeting script?" — and let the AI evaluate each ticket conversation automatically.
+Instead of manually reviewing thousands of tickets, you can define a question — such as "How satisfied was the customer with the resolution?" or "Did the agent follow the greeting script?" — and let the AI evaluate each ticket conversation automatically.
+Backfills can be run on regular qualitative questions as well as Basic Score and Two-Choice questions.

 With backfillable questions, you can: